ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 Our process for adding a new database entity is:
 1. Add the necessary table/view to the database.
-2. Define a model data record and if required a model edit class.
+2. Define the model and edit record classes.
 2. Define a `DbSet` in the `DbContext`.
 3. Define one or more model view services and register them with the Services container.